TheRealFrostedWeFall/ChatCoreJava/README.md

 To do list:

-1. Start working on ChatCore Java Version
+1. Work on the clearchat feature
 2. Work on the "On Load" event
 3. Work on the plugin.yml
 4. Work on the chat mute event